NikoHark/PCL-GUI/SETUP.md

 ```
 sudo apt-get install zlib1g-dev libbz2-dev
 ```
-then navigate to and install Boost
+then navigate to where you extracted boost and type the following:
 ```
 cd boost_1_60_0
 ./bootstrap.sh